 is just a word that dentists use to describe the shape of your mouth.

-these problems during a regular visit and recommend that you see an orthodontist
+notice one of these problems during a regular visit and recommend that you see an

 (say: or-thoh-DAHN-tist).
 This person, who also might be called a braces specialist,